 A faculty member may be given assigned WTU for special graduate student testing duties, in particular for conducting comprehensive examinations for master’s degree candidates and examinations in fulfillment of foreign language requirements.

-1 This is the code used for reporting assigned WTU in the Academic Planning Data Base.

-2 Added by EP&R 78 - 58

-3 Added by ER&R 81 - 61

-4 Added by EP&R 78 - 58

-337-7

 337

 21. Special Instructional Programs

 a) A faculty member may be given assigned WTU for participation in a team teaching effort.
 The total assigned and earned WTU associated with a team-taught course may not exceed the WTU generated by the course multiplied by the number of faculty members teaching the course.
 In addition, no individual faculty member may be given more WTU, both earned and assigned than the course generates.